 B.M., Boston Conservatory of Music; M.M., New England Conservatory of Music

-Major teachers include Tom Nyfenger, Lois Schafer, William Grass and Randy Bowman.
-Ms. Saloio has performed in master classes for renowned flutists such as Jeanne Baxtresser, Paula Robison, John Heiss, and Jean Pierre Rampal.
+Major teachers and influences for Ms. Saloio include Tom Nyfenger, Lois Schafer, William Grass and Randy Bowman.
+She has also performed in master classes for world renowned flutists Jeanne Baxtresser, Paula Robison, John Heiss, and Jean Pierre Rampal.